 Taking place over three to four days in May, we aim to offer around 2,000 primary school pupils the opportunity to meet top children’s authors, illustrators and poets.
 With bookselling managed by Waterstones Oxford, children are able to buy books at the events and have them signed by the author.

-In addition to the Schools Festival Bookfeast organises a number of one-off author events around the county at other times of the year, ensuring that around another 500 children can listen to and meet authors.
+In addition to the Schools Festival Bookfeast organises a number of one-off author events around the county at other times of the year.
+Our next event is with Kristina Stephenson on Tuesday 16th July at Lady Margaret Hall, Oxford.
+This event is now sold out.

 Bookfeast Schools Festival 2019

-Our 2019 Festival runs from 8th-10th May at St Hugh’s College, Oxford.
-Children’s authors, illustrators and poets taking part this year include:
+Our 2019 Festival ran from 8th-10th May at St Hugh’s College, Oxford.
+Children’s authors, illustrators and poets taking part this year included:

 P.G.
-Bell, Cerrie Burnell, Steven Butler & Steven Lenton, James Carter, Teresa Heapy, Pip Jones & Laura Hughes, Laura James & Emily Fox, Kieran Larwood, Ben Lyttleton, Kita Mitchell, Karl Newson, Sally Nicholls, Helen Peters, Elaine Wickson, the Word Wizards
+Bell, Steven Butler, Teresa Heapy, Pip Jones & Laura Hughes, Laura James & Emily Fox, Kieran Larwood, Ben Lyttleton, Kita Mitchell, Karl Newson, Sally Nicholls, Helen Peters and the Word Wizards.

 Information about previous Festivals